Youth Pork Quality Assurance Program rollover information

 Regardless of the method that is used to access the program, a standardized fee will be charged with payment made directly to the YQCA Program.
 For utilizing the online certification system, youth in Michigan will have to pay a $12 fee.
 When attending a face-to-face, instructor-led session, a $3 fee will be charged per participant.
 These fees will be used to maintain the YQCA program, keeping the content up-to-date with industry standards and government regulations, and delivered in an engaging and on-demand platform.

 While YQCA is a certification mandated by some pork processors and livestock exhibitions, it is also a helpful educational program that seeks to provide youth livestock exhibitors and producers with an educational platform that will enhance their knowledge of livestock species and quality animal care.
-To learn more about the YQCA Program, visit their website.
+To learn more about the YQCA Program or those with inquiries about the program, should visit their website.